lucified/lucify-refugees/README.md

 [UNHCR monthly asylum applications](http://popstats.unhcr.org/en/asylum_seekers_monthly)

+If you update the data, you can change the time period during which the visualization runs by updating the values in `src/js/model/refugee-constants.js`.
+Note that changing these values has not been extensively tested, and might result in glitches.

+### Automatic download

+Run the included `download-unhcr-data.sh` script.
+Run `gulp prepare-data` to generate the JSON file for the visualization.

+### Manual download

-To update to the latest data, open the UNHCR asylum applications data portal, select the options below and click on Export / Current View / CSV:
+If you prefer to download the data manually, open the UNHCR asylum applications data portal, select the options below and click on Export / Current View / CSV:

 + Years: 2012, 2013, 2014, 2015
 + Months: All months